 I am an economic historian with a long-standing interest in language and translation, now living on the Herefordshire-Worcestershire border near Malvern.
-As a Senior Research Fellow in History at the University of Tartu I will for the next five years be working mainly on a new project, studying conceptions of change in the economic literature of early modern England.
+As a Senior Research Fellow in History at the University of Tartu I have been working mainly on a new project, studying conceptions of change in the economic literature of early modern England.
+From January 2024 I will extend this to early modern Europe in connection with Ere Nokkala’s ERC project on Sweden in the Age of Liberty.

 Born in London, I first went to school in Wilhelmshaven, where I lived for three years in the mid-1950s.
 Later when I was at Essex University my parents were living in (West) Berlin, where I worked in Smuts Barracks, right next to Spandau Prison, during vacations.
 I taught myself German, and partly French (building upon a very moderate O level), and somehow parlayed this in the course of the 1970s into work as an academic translator.